Name:Ian Michael Baker-Finch

 The Open Championship (120th) (July 18-21).
 Second-placed Mike Harwood (Aus) finished 2 shots behind first-time major championship winner Baker-Finch (Aus).
 [Royal Birkdale GC, Southport, Merseyside].

-Played as the Southwestern Bell Colonial (May 180-21).
-Second-placed David Edwards (USA) finished 4 shots behind first-time PGA Tour winner Baker-Finch (Aus).
+Played as the Southwestern Bell Colonial (May 18-21).
+Second-placed David Edwards (USA) finished 4 shots behind 28-year-old Ian Baker-Finch (Aus), who recorded his first PGA Tour win.
 [Colonial CC, Ft Worth, TX].

 Played as the Bridgestone Aso Open (Japan Tr event).
 Second-placed Tadami Ueno (Jpn) finished 1 shot behind Baker-Finch (Aus).
 [Aso GC, Aso, Kumamoto].